Main | |

 1. Self-healing Dielectric

-All dielectric structures used by ELECTRONICON are "self-healing":
+All dielectric structures used by ELECTRONICON are

-In the event of a voltage breakdown the metal layers around the breakdown channel are evaporated by the temperature of the electric arc that forms between the electrodes.
+"self-healing": In the event of a voltage breakdown the metal layers around the breakdown channel are evaporated by the temperature of the electric arc that forms between the electrodes.
 They are removed within a few microseconds and pushed apart by the overpressure generated in the centre of the breakdown spot.
 An insulation area is formed which is reliably resistive and voltage proof for all operating requirements of the capacitor.
+The capacitor remains fully functional during and after the breakdown. |

-This safety mechanism is based on an attenuated spot at one of the connecting wires inside the capacitor.
-With rising pressure the case begins to expand, mainly by opening the folded crimp and pushing the lid upwards.
+This safety mechanism is based on an attenuated spot at one of the

-As a result, the prepared connecting wire is separated at the attenuated spot, and the current path is interrupted irreversibly.
+upwards.
+As a result, the prepared connecting wire is separated at the attenuated spot, and the current path is interrupted irreversibly. |

 ¡@

-Reactors for Detuned Filter Circuits
+Reactors for Detuned

-A consumer whose load includes a high proportion of variable speed motor drives and/or other harmonic generating loads may require a detuned capacitor system.
+Filter Circuits A consumer whose load includes a high proportion of variable speed motor drives and/or other harmonic generating loads may require a detuned capacitor system.
 This would perform the function of power factor improvement whilst preventing any amplification of harmonic currents and voltages caused by resonance between capacitors and inductances in the mains.
+Our low-loss reactors are designed for such systems.
+They are available with adjusted and fixed ratings:

 ¡@[